CivicTechWR/WRvotes/docs/philosophies/media-inclusion.md

 the internet with many identical opinions we will not link to all of them.

-Linking to an opinion (or a set of opinions) **does not reflect how popular it is among voters overall**.
+Linking to an opinion (or a set of opinions) does not reflect how popular it is among voters overall.
 Some groups are noisy online but do not hold widespread views.

 ### Endorsement Lists

-Endorsement lists are a specific type of opinion.
+Endorsement lists recommend specific candidates to vote for.
 Usually they are offered by advocacy groups pursuing a particular agenda.

-We link to most (although not necessarily all) endorsement lists published by advocacy groups.
-Sometimes an "advocacy group" consists of a single individual, and we do not go out of our way to distinguish these.
+We consider endorsement lists to be like any other opinion, and will consider linking to them.

 In principle, many endorsement lists published by organizations are not permitted, because those groups have not registered as